Crystallization and topology-induced dynamical heterogeneities in soft granular clusters: Abstract

 \section{Abstract}

-Soft-granular media such as dense emulsions, foams or tissues remain of significant interest in diverse fields ranging from material science and tissue engineering to developmental biology and medicine.
-They exhibit either fluid- or solid-like properties depending on the applied stresses.
-However, the internal dynamics of such materials in confinement is poorly understood.
-Here, we report the spontaneous occurrence of crystalline-like hexagonal structures within flowing small clusters (20-40 droplets) of a model soft granular material (a densely packed double emulsion).
-The crystallites emerge under weak flows, which slightly agitate the material allowing internal rearrangements.
-Excessive flows destroy the crystalline structure, leading to constant internal recirculations.
-Subjecting the clusters to cycles of constriction and relaxation demonstrates differences between the droplets within the interior of the cluster and those at its rim, with the latter experiencing larger deformations and less rearrangements, effectively acting as an elastic-like membrane around the fluid-like core.
-This heterogeneity appears to have purely topological origins.
-We expect it to manifest in various soft granular clusters, including cell aggregates, organoids or bioprinted tissues.
+Soft-granular media, such as dense emulsions, foams or tissues, exhibit either fluid- or solid-like properties depending on the applied external stresses.
+Whereas bulk rheology of such materials has been thoroughly investigated, the internal structural mechanics of finite soft-granular structures with free interfaces is still poorly understood.
+Here, we report the spontaneous `crystallization' and `melting' inside a model soft granular cluster---a densely packed aggregate of $N\sim 30-40$ droplets engulfed by a fluid film---subject to a varying external flow.
+We develop new machine learning tools to track the internal rearrangements in the quasi-2D cluster as it transits a sequence of constrictions.
+As the cluster relaxes from a state of strong mechanical deformations, we find differences in the dynamics of the grains within the interior of the cluster and those at its rim, with the latter experiencing larger deformations and less frequent rearrangements, effectively acting as an elastic membrane around a fluid-like core.
+We conclude that the observed structural-dynamical heterogeneity results from an interplay of the topological constrains, due to the presence of a closed interface, and the internal solid-fluid transitions.
+We discuss universality of such behavior in various types of finite soft granular structures, including biological tissues.